bazelbuild/bazel/site/docs/skylark/backward-compatibility.md

 ---
 layout: documentation
-title: Backward Compatibility
+title: Starlark Incompatible CHnages
 ---

 # Backward Compatibility

-Bazel is still in Beta and new releases may include backward incompatible changes.
-As we make changes and polish the extension mechanism, old features may be removed and new features that are not backward compatible may be added.

-Backward incompatible changes are introduced gradually:
+Backward incompatible changes in Starlark are introduced gradually:

 1. The backward incompatible change is introduced behind a flag with its default value set to `false`.